marianmeres/jay/README.md

 # @marianmeres/jay

-The naive, the JSON, the CMS.
+The Naive, the JSON, the CMS.

 ## About

 ### The CMS

-_Jay_ is a simple, [express](https://expressjs.com/) based CMS server offering a basic REST interface for managing arbitrary documents and assets.
-It includes a basic CRUD authentication system.
-Document types and schemas are defined using YAML definition files, ensuring validation.
-One server instance is capable of handling multiple isolated projects, which can be configured with ease.
-Notably, _jay_ operates without the need for a traditional database.
+_Jay_ is a Node.js-based CMS server that provides a REST interface for managing and serving any documents and assets.
+It features a basic CRUD authentication system and allows document types and schemas to be defined using YAML definition files, ensuring proper validation.

+A single _Jay_ server instance can support multiple isolated projects, each configurable with ease.

+Notably, _Jay_ operates without the need for a traditional database.

 ### The JSON

-All documents data are serialized to the filesystem in the form of a pretty printed JSON files, which can be edited by hand if needed.
+All document data is serialized to the filesystem as well-formatted JSON files, which can be manually edited if needed.

-Asset source files are saved to a separately configured directory.
-Images are automatically recognized and stored with resized variants as well.
+Asset source files are efficiently stored in a separate configured directory, avoiding duplication.
+Additionally, images are automatically recognized and stored with resized variants.

-### The naive
+### The Naive

-_Jay_ keeps all the data in memory, with serialization to disk occurring only during write operations.
-This design results in high speed but limited scalability.
-For managing many thousands of documents, perhaps many potential concurrent write operations or the need to distribute multiple server instances across multiple nodes, alternative solutions should be considered.
+_Jay_ maintains all data in memory, with serialization to disk occurring only during write operations.
+This design choice results in high performance but limits scalability.

+For managing a vast number of documents, handling numerous concurrent write operations, or distributing multiple instances across multiple nodes, alternative solutions should be considered.

-## The built in admin client GUI
+## The built-in admin GUI

-The server comes with a built-in admin GUI interface, by default served on the `/admin/` mount path.
-(This client is a work in progress and closed source)
+_Jay_ comes with a bundled brother _Joy_ - a nice admin GUI.
+This GUI is an ongoing work-in-progress and not open source.

 ## Installation instructions